nlop/rv32i/README.md

 # RISC-V Core
-Basic RISC-V processor implementation using VHDL using the RV32I ISA.
+Basic RISC-V processor implementation using VHDL and the RV32I ISA.
 Based on Harris & Harris's _Digital Design and Computer Architecture RISC-V edition_ and
 Patterson & Hennessy's _Computer Organization and Design The Hardware/Software interface_.

 # Progress